MAOMislive/MAOMislive/README.md

 # 💼 Experience
 I've worked as a Presentation Designer on Upwork and Freelancer, where I've helped clients create visually stunning presentations that effectively communicate their ideas.

-# 🌱 What I'm Learning
-As a student, I'm constantly learning new programming languages and technologies.
-I'm currently focusing on HTML, CSS, JavaScript, C, C++, and Java.

-I'm also interested in expanding my design skills, and I'm currently learning more about user experience (UX) and user interface (UI) design.

-# 💬 Contact Me
-I'm always happy to chat about design, programming, or anything else!
-You can reach me through abu.obaida168@gmail.com.

-# 😄 Fun Fact
-I'm a weirdo who spends most of his time either day-dreaming or designing!

 # 📈 Github Stats
 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=maomislive&show_icons=true&locale=en&layout=compact" alt="maomislive" style="display: block; margin: 0 auto;"/></p>